All Products

 1. On the Visualized Modeling (Designer) page, click the Preset Templates tab.

-2. In the Recommended Solution - Vector Recall section of the template list, click Create.
+2. In the Recommended Solution - Vector Recall section, click Create.

 3. In the Create Pipeline dialog box, configure the parameters.
-You can use the default values.
+You can keep the default values.

-The value specified for the Pipeline Data Path parameter is an Object Storage Service (OSS) bucket path that is used to store temporary data and models generated during the runtime of the pipeline.
+The Pipeline Data Path parameter specifies an Object Storage Service (OSS) bucket path where the pipeline stores temporary data and model artifacts during runtime.

 4. Click OK.